LFDM/angular-translate-gui/README.md

 # angular-translate-gui

+*Currently under development - expect frequent changes*

-Simple GUI to produce translation files for angular-translate more efficiently and in a controlled way
+Simple GUI to produce translation files for angular-translate more efficiently and in a controlled way.

+It's goal is to keep track of changes in translations file during an agile development workflow.
+Frequent additions and/or changes in translaions files make it hard for translators (possibly non-developers) to know which sections need revision.

+As further help each translation key can be described through a comment and visualized by an example to provide context for translators.

+All data is stored inside a MongoDB.
+A 'main' language can be defined (currently defaults to English) which is used to track the 'dirtyness' of individual translation items.
+E.g. once an English item changes, all other languages are marked as 'dirty' - which means being in need of further revision.

 ## Install